emberjs/ember.js/FEATURES.md

   a function that acts both as getter and setter for the property, `Ember.computed` receives an object with `get` and `set` keys, each one containing a function.
   If the object does not contain a `set` key, the property will simply be overridden.
-  Passing just function is still supported, and is equivalent to pass only a getter.
+  Passing just function is still supported, and is equivalent to passing only a getter.

   Added in [#9527](https://github.com/emberjs/ember.js/pull/9527).